whisperity/SharpGMad/README.md

 of the `addons` folder containing each and every file of the addon on the hard disk) are also supported for conversion.

-SharpGMad will use an existing `info.txt` file to load the metadata of the addon.
+SharpGMad will use an existing `info.txt` or `addon.txt`ÿfile to load the metadata of the addon.
 Any missing metadata will be asked from the user.

 When converting from a folder, SharpGMad auto-discovers whether it is an old structure or a "new", gmad-compatible structure.